tomasznazarenko/tomasznazarenko.github.io/_posts/2019-10-09-SwiftUI-notes.md

 * modifier: modifiers are regular methods with one small difference: they always return a new instance of whatever you use them on.
 * property wrapper:  a special attribute we can place before our properties, example: `@State`
 * two-way binding: tells Swift that it should read the value of the property but also write it back as any changes happen.
 We bind a view that it shows the value of our property, but we also bind it so that any changes to the view also update the property.
 In Swift, we mark these two-way bindings with `$`.
+* state.
+State is a value, or a set of values, that can change over time, and that affects a view’s behavior, content, or layout.
+You use a property with the `@State` attribute to add state to a view.

 ## Tidbits